eideal/DataProducts_CourseProject/projDesc.md

 library(datasets)
 data(USArrests)
 ```
-The dataset contains crime data for the 50 U.S. states.
+The dataset contains crime data for the 50 U.S. states in 1973 (a bit out of date).
 The following data are provided:

 - Assault (per 100,000 residents)
 - Murder (per 100,000 residents)